-Marcia Koven is one of a small number of Jewish women in Canada’s Maritime Provinces who have been involved in the creation of museums which recall aspects of the region’s past.
-Many native sons and daughters of that less than prosperous area of Canada have moved away in the post-World War II era, sparking a desire among those who remained to commemorate earlier periods of growth and prosperity.
+Marcia Koven was one of a small number of Jewish women in Canada’s Maritime Provinces who have been involved in the creation of museums that recall aspects of the region’s past.
+Many native sons and daughters of that less-than-prosperous area of Canada moved away in the post-World War II era, sparking a desire among those who remained to commemorate earlier periods of growth and prosperity.
 In Glace Bay, Nova Scotia, the development of the Miners’ Museum was spearheaded by Nina Cohen, and in Halifax, Nova Scotia, Pier 21, a museum commemorating the arrival in that port of entry of more than a million immigrants over the years, was opened in 1999 thanks largely to the efforts of Ruth Goldbloom.
 The first of these museums was the Saint John [New Brunswick] Jewish Historical Museum, the only museum in Atlantic Canada dedicated specifically to Jews.
-It opened in 1987 and is located in the former Jewish Community Center.
+It opened in 1986 and in the former Jewish Community Center.
 Marcia Koven was the spirit behind the creation of the museum, its founding curator, and the inspiration behind the museum projects that followed elsewhere in Atlantic Canada.

-Over the years, Koven served as president of the synagogue sisterhood, president of the Saint John chapter and member of the National Executive of Hadassah-WIZO, a New Brunswick representative on the regional Atlantic Jewish Council, head of the women’s Hevra Kadisha in Saint John, curator of the museum and in a variety of capacities with other organizations, such as the local Shomar Seniors Club and the Holocaust Committee of the Atlantic Jewish Council.
-Her efforts on behalf of the community have been recognized in a number of awards: most particularly, the Caring Canadian Award from the Lieutenant Governor of New Brunswick (1999), but also several awards from Hadassah-WIZO and Canadian Young Judaea.
+Over the years, Koven served as president of the synagogue sisterhood, president of the Saint John chapter and member of the National Hadassah Executive, a New Brunswick representative on the regional Atlantic Jewish Council, head of the women’s Chevra Kadisha in Saint John, curator of the museum and in a variety of capacities with other organizations, such as the local Shomer (Seniors) Club and the Holocaust Committee of the Atlantic Jewish Council.
+Her efforts on behalf of the community were recognized in a number of awards: most particularly, the Caring Canadian Award from the Lieutenant Governor of New Brunswick (1999) and the Queen's Jubilee Medal (2012), but also several awards from Hadassah-WIZO, Canadian Young Judaea, and Atlantic Jewish Council.

 Koven married (Joseph) Jerry Koven (b.
-New York City, 1919), a businessman, who came to Saint John in 1930 with his parents, following a brother who had settled there earlier.
-They have four children: Diane (b.
+New York City, 1919. d.
+Saint John, 2010), a businessman, who came to Saint John in 1930 with his parents, following a brother who had settled there earlier.
+They had four children: Diane (b.
 1950), a certified financial planner; Charlotte (b.
-1953), the principal of Temple Sinai Hebrew School in Toronto; Andrew (b.
+1953), a registered psychotherapist and former principal of Temple Sinai Hebrew School in Toronto; Andrew (b.
 1958), a lawyer; and Sherry Koven Sheffman (b.
-1962), the manager of corporate communications for British Columbia Ferries.
-Koven’s three siblings are Lewis H. Freedman (b.
-1924), a physician; Bernard Freedman (1930–2005), an insurance executive; and Edythe Freedman Steinberg (b.
+1962),director of strategic communications at BC Pension Corporation..
+The couple had eight grandchildren and two great-grandchildren.
+Koven’s three siblings were Lewis H. Freedman (1924-2018), a physician; Bernard Freedman (1930–2005), an insurance executive; and Edythe Freedman Steinberg (b.
 1938), a registered nurse and cosmetic consultant.